descope/go-sdk/README.md

 ### Usage

-Use the following code snippets or the example in the example package for a more depth how to use.
+Use the following code snippets for an quick and easy usage or check out our examples in the examples package for a more in depth how to use.

 ```
 package myapp